nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 > Format: Delete &lt;index&gt;, &lt;index&gt;

-Example:

-Delete T3
+Example: Delete T3

-Delete T1-T3
+Example: Delete T1-T3

-Delete T1, T3
+Example: Delete T1, T3

->Note: The delete command is flexible and allows you to delete more than 1 task at a time.
+The delete command is flexible and allows you to delete more than 1 task at a time.
 If the indexes entered are separated by a hyphen (-), Simply will delete all tasks between the numbers including the numbers enter.
 If the indexes are separated by a comma (,) Simply will delete the tasks entered individually.

 <br>
 ####6.2 Deleting a tag / multiple tags